Economics of participation: Benefits for the firm

 The application of economics of participation to business decision making more strongly identifies individual staff members with the values and culture of their workplace.
-The resulting increase in motivational outcomes stimulates gains to productivit], which improve total output, revenues and growth.
+The resulting increase in motivational outcomes stimulates gains to productivity, which improve total output, revenues and growth.
 An early study introducing employee-ownership into forty-five firms recorded a 3.84 percentage point increase in employment growth and a 3.51 percentage point increase in sales growth after this tool for economics of participation was implemented.
 Subsequent studies have confirmed the positive effects of worker participation on business output, concluding that this practice generally stimulates "increased productivity reinforced by increased participation".

 Moreover, tools such as profit-sharing or employee stock ownership may reduce shirking behaviours in staff as it is in workers’ best interest to maximise their output for increased pay.
 Hence, businesses may be able to reduce their supervision personnel and the expenses associated with these staff members’ wages.
 In addition, the Substitution argument is enabled by economics of participation, whereby firms use tools such as profit-sharing or ESOPs to substitute fixed pay (i.e. wages and salaries) for variable remuneration.
 By doing so, a business's cost of human capital is more closely aligned with its ability to award financial compensation: the firm is thus provided with greater flexibility to adjust wages according to prevailing economic conditions.
 For example, a decrease in profit-shared wages during an economic recession may mitigate the impact of reduced output and revenues on business profitability, enabling firms to retain workers at a lower cost rather than retrenching them.
 As such, economics of participation can improve job security for staff, while guarding firm profits against unforeseen economic misfortune.